monerodocs/md/docs/technical-specs.md

 ## Block reward

 * smoothly decreasing and subject to penalties for blocks greater then median size of the last 100 blocks (M100)
-* ~4 XMR as of Aug 2018; for the current reward check the coinbase transaction of the [latest block](https://moneroblocks.info/)
+* ~3.8 XMR as of Sep 2018; for the current reward check the coinbase transaction of the [latest block](https://moneroblocks.info/)

 ## Block size